Rahul-Palamuru/hello-world/README.md

 # hello-world
 Hi Everyone,

 Rahul here, a millennial.
-I would like to do RPA projects.
+I would like to connect with fellow coders.
 Catch you soon.